asaurasieu/PlaceToPark-WebSocket/README.md

 ## Deployment

-The application is configured for deployment on Heroku, with the necessary configuration in the `Procfile`.
-Heroku is a cloud platform that enables developers to build, run, and operate applications entirely in the cloud.
+The application can be started using the `start-server.sh` script, which sets up the necessary environment and runs the server.

 ## Development Notes